cernbox/smashbox/protocol/protocol.md

 ### Quota Check Call

 Client displays user quota information.
 For that it does a PROPFIND call to the root of the user space on the webdav server.
+Quota is reported per account (or per quota node) defined on the storage server.
+The result of this query will be the same for all directories (URI part of the request) which belong to the same account (or quota node).

 Syntax: